dbiir/rainbow/rainbow-evaluate/README.md

 $ cd ./rainbow-evaluate
 ```

+Note that the default Spark version used in Rainbow is `2.1.0`.
+If you are
+willing to use Spark `1.x` (`1.3.x` recommended), edit spark version in
+`./rainbow-evaluate/pom.xml`.

 Then you get `rainbow-evaluate-xxx-full.jar` in `target` subdirectory.
 Now you are ready to start rainbow workload evaluation.